Do you remember sitting awkwardly as your mom or dad told you about sex? For many, this conversation — though uncomfortable — was a rite of passage.

 Or you can make a more specific observation: “Mom, I notice you’re spending a lot of time with a new friend.
 Are things getting serious?”
 This opens the door for a more detailed conversation.

-Societal views about sex and STDs differ from decades ago.
+Societal views about sex and sexually transmitted infections (also known as sexually transmitted diseases, or STDs) differ from decades ago.
 Those differences may affect your parents’ views.

 “Too many people think, ‘I’m a clean, decent person, so it won’t happen to me,'” says Dr. Lathia.
 “But STDs can happen to anyone without proper protection.”

 So education is a big deal.
-Plenty of older patients ask for STD screenings.
+Plenty of older patients ask for STI screenings.
 They’re knowledgeable, and they’re honest about their sex lives.
 Those aren’t the people doctors worry about.

-Instead, they worry about people who have a stigma about STDs.
+Instead, they worry about people who have a stigma about STIs.
 “As a family member, you can help break that stigma,” she says.

 “It may be as simple as asking your mom or dad if they’re using sexual protection, such as condoms.
 Many older people think condoms are just for contraception.”